____________________________________________________________________________

 -Establish a close relationship with

-supervisors, guidance and social worker
+supervisors, guidance and social worker staff in the school.

 -classroom management: seat the